-The period for filing an appeal expires: September 21, 2011
+The period for filing an appeal expires: April 19, 2013

-REVIEW ON THE RECORD
+REVIEW OF THE RECORD

-Upon review of the record in this case, the Board of Appeals adopts the findings of fact of the Hearing Examiner.
-Based on those facts, however, the Board reaches a different conclusion of law and reverses the hearing examiner's decision.
+After a review of the record, the Board adopts the hearing examiner's findings of fact but reaches a different conclusion of law.

 The General Assembly declared that, in its considered judgment, the public good and the general welfare of the citizens of the State required the enactment of the Unemployment Insurance Law, under the police powers of the State, for the compulsory setting aside of unemployment reserves to be used for the benefit of individuals unemployed through no fault of their own.
 Md.
 Code Ann., Lab. & Empl.
 Art., § 8-102(c).
 Unemployment compensation laws are to be read liberally in favor of eligibility, and disqualification provisions are to be strictly construed.
 Sinai Hosp. of Baltimore v.
 Dept. of Empl. & Training, 309 Md.
 28 (1987).